To Catch a Yeti: Screenplay

 Director Bob Keen joined the project at the request of executive producer Noel Cronin, after the original director was fired and the film's budget cut by 60%.
 The original script was written by Paul Adam; it was about a father trying to get closer to his daughter and explored the cruelty of hunting and animal poaching.
 Lionel Shenken, the film's executive producer on the Canadian side, later rewrote Adam's screenplay.
 This version was used for the film, although Keen later dismissed it as "a mismatch of collective ideas."

 Filming

 Although largely set in New York, To Catch a Yeti was shot over 13 days in Ontario, Canada, by a mostly British crew.
 Meat Loaf was cast in the week before shooting began, after his predecessor withdrew from the project to appear in a sitcom.
 The filmmakers deliberately aimed to give their film a 1980s look and feel, reminiscent of releases by Amblin Entertainment during that era.
 Keen described Meat Loaf as "generous and professional" throughout the shoot; Meat Loaf and co-star Rick Howland boosted the morale of cast and crew by breaking into musical numbers between takes.

 Release

-To Catch a Yeti aired on the Disney Channel on January 12, 1995.
+To Catch a Yeti’s television debut was on Canadian cable station Super Channel, March 8, 1994, and in the UK on The Movie Channel, May 4, 1994.
+The American premiere was The Disney Channel on January 12, 1995.
 In the United States, the film had a limited run on VHS by PolyGram Video and USA Films.
 It also received limited home video runs on Castle Filmes in Brazil and Videosonic in Greece.